-- 7.7 Ultimately there are two key elements requiring funding.
-First, funding to acquire the land and third party interests, and secondly, funding to implement the Scheme for which the land is required. - 7.8 The Council and its consultants have prepared and maintain an estimate of acquisition costs for acquiring the land, in line with the statutory Compensation Code.
+- 8.6 Ultimately there are two key elements requiring funding.
+First, funding to acquire the land and third party interests, and secondly, funding to implement the Scheme for which the land is required. - 8.7 The Council and its consultants have prepared and maintain an estimate of acquisition costs for acquiring the land, in line with the statutory Compensation Code.
 This is regularly reviewed to reflect the changing market and economy and as more detail becomes available through negotiations on individual property interests.
-The Council and its consultants also have prepared and maintain a cost estimate and cash flow to monitor the expected costs to deliver and implement the Scheme. - 7.9 The Council has also prepared a development appraisal for the Scheme that, given the location of the Scheme and the current and historic uses, indicates that there is a viability gap due to abnormal costs associated with demolition and remediation (enabling works).
+The Council and its consultants also have prepared and maintain a cost estimate and cash flow to monitor the expected costs to deliver and implement the Scheme. - 8.8 The Council has also prepared a development appraisal for the Scheme that, given the location of the Scheme and the current and historic uses, indicates that there is a viability gap due to abnormal costs associated with demolition and remediation (enabling works).
 However, as set out below, the Council has secured the necessary funding from internal resources and external partners to acquire the necessary third party property interests and prepare the Site for development.
-The Council is also in the process of procuring a developer partner to deliver the Scheme. - 7.10 The Council's Cabinet have been informed and asked to make appropriate decisions on funding of the Scheme.
+The Council has also procured a developer partner to deliver the Scheme. - 8.9 The Council's Cabinet have been informed and asked to make appropriate decisions on funding of the Scheme.
 The Council's Cabinet meeting in February 2022 (report titled: Willenhall Framework Plan, 9 February 2022) approved an outline business case for the Moat Street/Villiers Street site (Phase 1) and the associated budget to support land assembly.
 At the same meeting, the Council's Cabinet also approved the relocation of Council budgets and monies to support land assembly.
-Further detail is set out below. - 7.11 The Council is funding the costs associated with land assembly as well as the initial enabling works to deliver the Scheme.
+Further detail is set out below. - 8.10 The Council is funding the costs associated with land assembly as well as the initial enabling works to deliver the Scheme.
 The Council intends to provide the appointed developer with a vacant site.
-It is envisaged that the appointed developer will fund the further costs for the delivery and implementation of the Scheme subject to an overage agreement within the legal documents between the Council and appointed developer to ensure that the Council benefits from any profits as part of the scheme.

-- 7.12 The Council is relying on the following sources to provide funding for land acquisition and initial enabling works: - Funding from the HM Treasury, Department for Levelling Up, Housing and Communities, and Department for Transport's Levelling Up Fund 2.
+It is envisaged that the appointed developer will fund the further costs for the delivery and implementation of the Scheme subject to an overage agreement within the legal documents between the Council and appointed developer to ensure that the Council benefits from any profits as part of the scheme. - 8.11 The Council is relying on the following sources to provide funding for land acquisition and initial enabling works: - Funding from the HM Treasury, Department for Levelling Up, Housing and Communities, and Department for Transport's Levelling Up Fund 2.
 The Council has successfully secured a total of £20million for regeneration projects in Willenhall from the Levelling Up Fund, of which is allocated for the delivery of the Scheme.
 The funding can be spent on land assembly, demolition and remedial works. - Black Country Local Enterprise Partnership legacy funding.
-The Council has secured £3.2 million from the Land and Property Investment Fund, to be spent on the Scheme. - Council funding including the reallocation of £520,500 of the Town and District Centre and £40,516 of the Markets capital budgets to support land assembly as set out in the February 2022 Cabinet report. - 7.13 Working with its appointed consultants the Council anticipates that the total cost estimate for land assembly and enabling works is circa and it has the necessary funds in place (internal and external sources) to fund such costs.
-The Council is also in the process of procuring a developer partner to deliver the scheme.
+The Council has secured £3.2 million from the Land and Property Investment Fund, to be spent on the Scheme. - Council funding including the reallocation of £520,500 of the Town and District Centre and £40,516 of the Markets capital budgets to support land assembly as set out in the February 2022 Cabinet report.

+- 8.12 Working with its appointed consultants the Council anticipates that the total cost estimate for land assembly and enabling works is circa and it has the necessary funds in place (internal and external sources) to fund such costs. - 8.13 It is envisaged that, once the land has been acquired and the enabling works have been carried out, the subsequent stages of the development will be delivered by the Council's development partner.